anhgelus/anhgelus/README.md

 I am William Hergès known as Anhgelus Morhtuuzh on Internet and in the French Minecraft community.

-Old chief executive and lead developer from the biggest independant French Minecraft community based on Discord, I am always working to create incredible tools and to push the boundaries of Minecraft events.
+I was the chief executive and lead developer from the biggest independant French Minecraft community based on Discord.

-Currently, I am the lead developer of [La Fabrick](https://la-fabrick.eu) and the director of the [MSMP Project](https://github.com/msmp-mc).

-I'm no longer interested in simple projects: I want real challenges like creating an maze generator or a compression algorithm.
+Currently, I have no project for a simple reason: I have been accepted in the CPES Sciences of Henri IV and PSL (one of France's toughest university courses)

+I'm no longer interested to join any projects (math is better than computers).

 My portfolio and CV are available [here](https://www.anhgelus.world/).

+My blog is available [here](https://blog.anhgelus.world/) (French only).

 ## Stats